September 30, 2025

 This tactic is the opposite of desirability.
 Instead of focusing on what purchasing the product or service will do for the consumer, this stratagem focuses on what will happen if the consumer doesn’t purchase the product or service.

 Portraying people as undesirable, asocial, unattractive, or unhappy in a commercial or print advertisement puts fear into the consumer’s mind.
-Using bright lights, vibrantly colored clothing and uplifting music can all help to further depict that the person with the product is more desirable.
-This can be juxtaposed with poor lighting, dark clothing, and depressing music in scenes that depict that the person without to product is someone who doesn’t belong.
+Using bright lights, vibrantly colored clothing, and uplifting music can all help to further depict that the person with the product is more desirable.
+This can be juxtaposed with poor lighting, dark clothing, and depressing music in scenes that depict the person without to the product as someone who doesn’t belong.

 Source: Secret